cicimnmn/VLR_16824_project/README.md

 - real_word_generation.py
 - simulation_generation.py

-# Text2Interaction planning and simulation
+# VL2Interaction planning and simulation
-This is the planning and simulation framework used in *"Text2Interaction: Establishing Safe and Preferable Human-Robot Interaction,"* presented at CoRL 2024.
+This is the planning and simulation framework used in *"VL2Interaction: Establishing Safe and Preferable Human-Robot Interaction,"*.
 This repository is based on [STAP](https://sites.google.com/stanford.edu/stap) *"Sequencing Task-Agnostic Policies"*.

 For a brief overview of our work, please refer to our [project page](https://sites.google.com/view/text2interaction/).